The Road to Success is Paved with Accelerated Failures

 What do you do now?

 Apply the theory of accelerated failures …

-You then practice these techniques again … and again … until you have them down cold.
+Spend some time practicing these techniques again … and again … until you have them down.

 And that’s what will make you a stronger and more successful writer.

-Of course, it’s actually true outside of the writing world, too …
+Of course, this is true outside of the writing world, too …

 Most extremely successful people reached that status because they weren’t afraid to make mistakes … and because they quickly learned from them.